Fighter pilot: G-force

 When maneuvering fiercely during engagements, pilots are subjected to high G-force.
 G-forces express the magnitude of gravity, with 1G being equivalent to Earth's normal pull of gravity.
 Because modern jet aircraft are highly agile and have the capacity to make very sharp turns, the pilot's body is often pushed to the limit.

 When executing a "positive G" maneuver like turning upwards the force pushes the pilot down.
 The most serious consequence of this is that the blood in the pilot's body is also pulled down and into their extremities.
 If the forces are great enough and over a sufficient period of time this can lead to blackouts (called G-induced loss of consciousness or G-LOC), because not enough blood is reaching the pilot's brain.
 To counteract this effect pilots are trained to tense their legs and abdominal muscles to restrict the "downward" flow of blood.
 This is known as the "grunt" or the "Hick maneuver".
 Both names allude to the sounds the pilot makes, and is the primary method of resisting G-LOCs.
 Modern flight suits, called G-suits, are worn by pilots to contract around the extremities exerting pressure, providing about 1G of extra tolerance.

 Notable fighter pilots

-Some notable fighter pilots, including some for being flying aces and others who went on to non-fighter pilot notoriety (record breaking test pilots, astronauts and cosmonauts, politicians, business leaders, etc.):
+Some notable fighter pilots, including some for being flying aces and others who went on to non-fighter pilot notability (record-breaking test pilots, astronauts and cosmonauts, politicians, business leaders, etc.):